Hennzau/arrow-message/README.md

 # What's Next?

-- [ ] Think about Vec/List support. is it possible and is it relevant?.
+- [?] ~Think about Vec/List support. is it possible and is it relevant?~.
 - [ ] Improved error handling and validation: too much panic! in arrow that we must catch.
 - [ ] Make to python API fully Rust with PyO3 (may be hard because we use a lot of python runtime tricks)
 - [ ] Enhanced documentation and examples